Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    returns a random integer from the range provided in the pair of literals.
+    Return a random integer from the range provided in the pair of literals.

 **Parameters**